dhis2/d2-ui/docs/RELEASING.md

 ## The git tags were pushed, but the packages were not published to npm

-First double check that you are logged in to npm
+You probably were not actually logged in to npm.
+To check this:
 ```
 npm whoami
 ```